Darkone83/Type-D-Wireless-Display/README.md

-# Type-D Wireless Display (ESP32 + SSD1309)
+# Type-D Wireless Display

 A tiny OLED “status screen” for original Xbox setups (and other sources), driven over Wi‑Fi/UDP.
-Shows a main system summary, a dense second page, a health page, and an optional weather page.
+Shows a main system summary, a dense second page, a health page, and an optional weather page, and insignia leaderboard page.
-Designed for the Waveshare 2.42″ SSD1309 I²C panel (128×64).
+Designed for the Waveshare 2.42″ SSD1309 I²C panel (128×64), with added support expermental for US2066 OLED displays.

 ---